PLAN YOUR STAY

 - Puerto Escondido (PXM).
 50min drive to Arigalan.

 Posada Arigalan is located in the small ecological reserve of Mazunte, and as such, it is protected from "development" by the big hotels.
 More important than what Mazunte has is what it doesn't have.
 Non-existent are the sounds of bulldozers, traffic congestion with the honking of horns, and loud stereos.
 There are no rows of giant chain hotels along the roadside or on the beach, with their massive towers blocking the view of the tropical forest or the sea.
 There are no big stores such as Walmart or Costco nearby, with their huge parking lots covering acres of Mother Earth.
 We are a place to get away from the worries of the rest of the world.
 Here you will find tranquility, peace, and quiet.
 We are a place to get away from the worries of the rest of the world.

 With detachment comes the difficulty of finding certain items.
 Of course, one can travel to Huatulco or Oaxaca and find almost any desirable product, if need be, but you will find it useful to bring these items:

 Flashlight or Penlight - This will come in handy for your return to Posada Arigalan after an evening of dining in town.
 It is only a short stroll, but there are no street lamps to light your way.

-Mosquito Repellent - Although the mosquito population is not too severe, we are in a sub-tropical area with lots of tropical vegetation which promotes the life of many living things.
+Mosquito Repellent - Although the mosquito population is not severe, we are in a sub-tropical area with lots of tropical vegetation that promotes the life of many living things.
 We exterminate regularly at Posada Arigalan for pests to make your stay enjoyable and trouble free, but you may find mosquitoes joining you for dinner at one of the restaurants in town.

 Sunscreen - Don't forget sunscreen if you aim to spend time on our beautiful beaches.